Fence and Post Concrete Estimator

 This calculator estimates material quantity only.
 It does not decide post size, embedment depth, frost depth, wind load, deck code, utility location, or permit requirements.

 For the full written guide, see the concrete post hole calculator guide.
+For fence-specific 4x4, 6x6, corner, and gate-post bag checks, see the fence post concrete calculator guide.
 If the project is a continuous wall or beam footing, use the concrete footing calculator.

 Frequently Asked Questions